Bathe in a Hot Spring for Free!

 2. Wai-O-Tapu / The Bridge

 Geothermal activity gets a bit crazy in Rotorua.
 So this is just one of several natural hot pools around the city.
 Check out where else you can take a hot dip in the 5 Free Natural Hot Pools in Rotorua.
 Wai-O-Tapu / The Bridge hot springs can be found under the road bridge just outside the Wai-O-Tapu Geothermal Park about 30km (19 miles) south of Rotorua just off State Highway 5.

 Location: Rotorua, North Island

 You will either be sweating in the hot streams with their mini waterfalls or freezing from the Waikato River that it runs into.
 Someplace in between is just right.
 We don’t know how the guy in the picture below is surviving this hot waterfall!
 Spa Park can be found down Spa Road in Taupo.
 Follow the walkway from the Spa Park car park down towards the river and you’ll see the pools under the footbridge.

 4. Mangatutu Hot Springs Campsite

 Ok, the structure of the hot pool is manmade, but the water is drawn from a natural hot stream.
 What’s more, it’s a free hot spring in New Zealand.
-To find it, head down Puketitiri Road for 40km from Napier.
+To find it, head down Puketitiri Road for 40km (25 miles) from Napier.
 Then follow Pakaututu Road for 9km and turn onto Makahu Road for a further 10km.
 You’ll then find these free hot pools and campsite.
 For more free campsites in New Zealand, check out these free camping spots in the North Island and South Island.

 Location: Kaweka Forest Park, Napier, North Island